Green Party of England and Wales: Bartley and Berry (2018–2021)

 Bartley and Berry were elected as co-leaders in September 2018, winning 6,279 of 8,329 votes.
 In the 2019 local elections, the Green Party secured their best ever local election result, more than doubling their number of council seats from 178 to 372 councillors.
-This success was followed by a similarly successful European election where Greens won (including Scottish Greens and the Green Party in Northern Ireland) over two million votes for the first time since 1989, securing 7 MEPs, up from 3.
+This success was followed by a similarly successful European election where Greens won (including Scottish Greens and the Green Party in Northern Ireland) more than two million votes for the first time since 1989, securing 7 MEPs, up from 3.
 This included winning seats for the first time in the East of England, North West England, West Midlands and Yorkshire & the Humber.

 The membership also saw another climb in 2019, returning to 50,000 members in September.

 In September 2020, it was announced that Bartley and Berry had won re-election for another two-year term.

 In the 2021 local elections, the Green Party gained their first ever councillors in Northumberland and Stockport, as well as making significant gains in Suffolk and Sheffield.
 In total 88 seats were gained, challenging the Liberal Democrats to become England's third-largest party.

 In July 2021, Bartley announced that he would stand down at the end of the month to give the party time to choose new leadership before the next general election.
 This triggered the 2021 Green Party of England and Wales leadership election.
 Berry remained as acting leader, but said she would not stand in the leadership election following disagreements within the party.